-Introduced in 1998 the Gas Industry Awards, organised by us and the Energy & Utilities Alliance (EUA), have been recognising and rewarding the outstanding achievements of individuals and organisations working in the gas sector for over 20 years.
-They have built up a strong reputation for uncovering highly innovative work and exceptional talent.
+Introduced in 1998 the Gas Industry Awards, organised by the Institution of Gas Engineers & Managers (IGEM) and the Energy & Utilities Alliance (EUA), have been recognising and rewarding the outstanding achievements of individuals and organisations working in the gas sector for over 25 years.

-If you’re aged 18-35 and passionate about gas, get the recognition you deserve by entering the YPPC.
-Whether you work in pipeline design, marketing, or even still studying – if you're involved in the gas industry in some way, this competition is a great way to stand out from the crowd.
+If you’re aged 18-35 and passionate about gas, then get the recognition you deserve by entering the YPPC.
+Whether you work in engineering, pipeline design, customer service or are even still studying – if you're involved in the gas industry in some way, this competition is a great way to stand out from the crowd.

 Sugg Heritage Award

 The Sugg Heritage Award is awarded by the Panel for the History of the Gas Industry and is used to recognise work that contributes to the understanding of the history, aspirations, traditions and achievements of the gas industry.